Close menu

 The shocking effects of workplace accidents

-Accidents in the workplace can have a huge impact on any business, as they can cause loss of productivity, reduction of sales, low staff morale, loss of reputation – and at worst – closure.
+Workplace accidents can have a huge impact on any business, as they can cause loss of productivity, reduction of sales, low staff morale, loss of reputation – and at worst – closure.

 If any worker suffers an injury during their employment, they are entitled to workers’ compensation.
-Accidents are always recorded at the workplace for insurance purposes – therefore it’s the responsibility of the business to make sure that all its employees understand their rights.
+Accidents are always recorded at the workplace for insurance purposes – therefore, it’s the responsibility of the business to make sure that all its employees understand their rights.

 Under the Health and Safety at Work Act 1974, employers must report all events, such as dangerous incidents that could have caused death or injury.
 Under the act, every business must take ‘reasonable steps to prevent a serious incident in the workplace.’